 Deliver Silver Bullets

 Firing some “silver bullets” at the prospect is another way to try to create interest.
-These are key points that include company facts, product characteristics, competitive advantages, ROI statics, etc.
+These are key points that include company facts, product characteristics, competitive advantages, ROI statistics, etc.

 The following are examples of silver bullets: